-LEARNING OUTCOMES Mastery The candidate should be able to: a. demonstrate a thorough knowledge of the Code of Ethics and Standards of Professional Conduct by interpreting the Code and Standards in various situations involving issues of professional integrity; b. recommend practices and procedures designed to prevent violations of the Code of Ethics and Standards of Professional Conduct.
+LEARNING OUTCOMES Mastery The candidate should be able to: a. demonstrate the application of the Code of Ethics and Standards of Professional Conduct to situations involving issues of professional integrity; b. distinguish between conduct that conforms to the Code and Standards and conduct that violates the Code and Standards; c. recommend practices and procedures designed to prevent violations of the Code of Ethics and Standards of Professional Conduct.